 Airlines are beginning to charge for checked bags, regardless of short-haul, long-haul, domestic or international.
 At $25-$30 each way, the costs can easily add up, especially for large families.
 That’s why finding a credit card that offers free checked bags can be so compelling.
 Imagine a family of four saving $100 each way.

-- The RBC WestJet World Elite waives the first check baggage fee for the primary cardholder and up to 8 travelling companions.
+- The WestJet RBC World Elite Mastercard waives the first check baggage fee for the primary cardholder and up to 8 travelling companions on the same reservation.

 - Watch-out for free checked bag offers that only apply to flights in which you redeemed your rewards.